studentquiz/moodle-mod_studentquiz/README.md

 http://studentquiz.hsr.ch/

-For more information read the [User-Manuel](manuals/User-Manual.pdf).
+For more information read the [student manual](manuals/User-Manual.pdf).

 ## Installation